exercism/v3/.github/ISSUE_TEMPLATE/new-reference-doc.md

 For example:

 - Create the document in the appropriate location in the `reference` folder.
-- Check to see if there are other document that can refer to the new document.
+- Check to see if there are other documents that can refer to the new document.

 ## Help